The yearly Regatta for Entrepreneurship on Boston Harbor is carving out a niche as a must-do for the region’s tech companies, including Nexxus Group®.

-Nexxus was one of 12 area growth companies that took part in this year’s third annual event in late July.
-Crews of five directed by skippers from the Boston Sailing Center raced J24s provided by the BSC in a round-robin competition.
+Nexxus was one of 12 New England growth companies that sponsored and took part in this year’s third annual event in late July.
+Crews of five Nexxus staff directed by skippers from the Boston Sailing Center raced J/24s provided by the BSC in a round-robin competition.
 The unique event raises funds to support Network for Teaching Entrepreneurship (NFTE) programs for the region’s low-income youth.

 “Our goal in creating the Regatta was to strengthen Boston’s tech ecosystem while supporting a worthy charity,” said co-Commodore Steve Snyder of Gesmer Updegrove, one of three founding sponsors of the Regatta for Entrepreneurship.
 “There’s no better way to do this than supporting NFTE and its work to teach kids about business and motivate them to stay in school.”